Independence of $\ell$ for Frobenius conjugacy classes attached to abelian varieties: Group theoretic results

 We may also consider the corresponding objects over $\brF$ and we use the same notation in this case.
 When it is understood which point of $\calB(G,F)$ or $\calB(G,\brF)$ we are referring to, we simply write $\widetilde{\G}$ and $\G$ for the corresponding group schemes.

-A parahoric group scheme $\calG$ is said to be a \emph{connected} parahoric if there exists $x\in \calB(G,F)$ such that $\widetilde{\calG}_x=\calG_x=\calG$; if such a point exists, it is necessarily a generic point in the facet containing it.
+An important case that is needed for applications is when $\calG_x=\tG_x$, i.e. the parahoric is equal to the Bruhat--Tits stabilizer.
+When this happens, we necessarily have that $\tG_x=\tG_{\fkf}$, where $\fkf$ is the facet which contains $x$, and $x\in \fkf$ is a point which is ``in general position.''
+We say that $\calG$ is a \emph{connected parahoric} if there exists a point $x\in \calB(G,F)$ such that $\tG_x=\calG$.